Berlin Guided City Break

 Monuments and Memorials

-Our day begins at the iconic city gate-cum-triumphal arch, the Brandenburg Gate and the nearby Reichstag building - both have become important symbols of German unity.
+Our day begins at the iconic city gate-cum-triumphal arch, the Brandenburg Gate which has become an important symbol of German unity.
 Nearby, we find the Memorial to the Murdered Jews of Europe.
 Following the line which was once the Berlin Wall we make our way to Potsdamer Platz, a desolate no-man’s land during the Cold War but now transformed into an ultra-modern area of Berlin.
 Continuing along the wall, we visit the Topography of Terror exhibition, which provides a dramatic and visual account of the Nazi party’s rise to power and control of Germany after 1933, and its atrocities throughout the period.
 From here we go to Checkpoint Charlie, which marked the division between the American and Soviet sectors, and after 1961 was one of the few permitted crossing points between the two halves of the city.
 Nearby we can enjoy one of Berlin’s most elegant squares, the Gendarmenmarkt, a reminder of Berlin’s 18th century magnificence.
 The Jewish Museum is one of the most spectacular new buildings erected in Berlin since the Second World War and boasts a wide and varied exhibition focused on Jewish culture, art and history.

 East Berlin: Past and Present